ReactForBeginners/course-overview/lecture1/README.md

 # React basics for beginners

-This tutorial is meant for developers interested in learning React, and was written for the React.JS for Beginners course in NYC in August 2015.
+This article consists of notes for the first lecture in the React.JS for Beginners course in NYC in August 2015.

 It doesn't assumes that know any React beforehand, but you should be familiar with Javascript.